What is Business Analysis - A Complete Guide

 CATWOE

 CATWOE stands for Customers, Actors, Transformation Process, Worldview, Owner, and Environmental Constraints.
-This technique depends upon the collaborative efforts of the various stakeholders of the operations and studying their perspectives.
-This is done to study the effect of how any proposed major change will affect the organization’s structure and dynamics.
+This technique depends on the collaborative efforts of the various stakeholders in the operations and studying their perspectives.
+This is done to study the effect of any proposed major change on the organization’s structure and dynamics.

 The CATWOE technique can be summarized as follows,